 Are you interested in serving your fellow Catholic Eagles and the wider UMW Community, but not sure how?
 You have come to the right place!
 We have a number of ways you can serve your peers in a way in which not only you are comfortable, but also in a way that best fits with the talents, skills, and gifts that God has given you.
 Check out the list below for the different types of ways you may be able to help out.

 - Service Committee: The Service Committee help organize service activities for the Catholic Campus Ministry, primarily by planning and running our Service Saturdays once a month.
 Volunteers help coordinate with groups of students in going to places such as local homeless shelters, nursing homes, and pregnancy assistance centers to help them out by performing tasks such as yard work and playing basketball with underprivileged children.
-Contact Kaylee Tye at email@example.com for more information.
+Contact Michelle Munoz at firstname.lastname@example.org for more information.